opulo-inc/docs/docs/openpnp/debugging/index.md

 # Debugging Placement Errors

 You might have found an inaccuracy or error when placing parts.
-This page address these errors, and how to go about fixing them. you might se a couple try to make solutions more header-y
+This page address these errors, and how to go about fixing them.
+You might encounter a couple of these errors at once, so choose one to address before moving on.

 ## Part placement is seemingly random